Noah Baumbach on “Jay Kelly,” His New Movie with George Clooney

 Baumbach's latest film is something of a return to form.
 It's a sharp character study of an extremely handsome, extremely famous movie star having an identity crisis.

-Family's losing it at home.
 It's like a movie where I'm playing myself or watching myself.
+Sorry, you gotta go again.

+I didn't hear a word you said.
 I said I'm suddenly remembering things.

-But what is that?
+What is that?
 Memory?
 Well, yes.

 Maybe your memory's trying to tell you something about your present.
 Like what?
 I don't know.

+Kelly opened in theaters and it will stream on Netflix starting this week.
 Now, we at the New Yorker take a familial pride in Noah Baumbach.

-He worked as a messenger in the office back when that was a thing, and he wrote his first humor piece for us in 1991.
-And he still contributes every so often.
+He worked as a messenger in the office back when that was a thing, and he wrote his first humor piece for us in 1991, and he still contributes every so often.

 At this year's New Yorker Festival, our own Susan Morrison sat down with Noah Baumbach to talk about the new film.